dawidborycki/otel.logz.io/README.md

 ```
 curl http://localhost:8082/ping
 ```

 As shown in the figure below:

 ![Figure](/images/03.png)

 You will then see logs:

 ![Figure](/images/04.png)

-and spans in the Logz.io Jager UI:
+and spans in the Logz.io Jaeger UI:

 ![Figure](/images/07.png)